 Few places pique the curiosity of travelers quite like Cuba.
-This once closed-off Caribbean nation has surged in popularity in the last decade as it’s become more accessible to outside visitors.
-The capital city of Havana is the natural starting point on any visit to Cuba.
-Havana is a lively city full of color, character, and contrast that demands at least a few days to explore.
+This formerly closed-off Caribbean nation has surged in popularity in the last decade as it becomes more accessible to visitors, and the capital city of Havana is the natural starting point for any visit to Cuba.
+After all, Havana is a lively city full of color, character, and contrast that demands at least a few days to explore.

-But Cuba is much more than just Havana, with many of the best places to visit in Cuba around the capital in the island’s west.
-So, here are the best day trips from Havana to help you see what Cuba’s really like.
+But this country is much more than just Havana, with many of the best places to visit in Cuba being in the western part of the island around the capital.
+Here are the best day trips from Havana to help you see what Cuba’s really like.

 How to Get Around